$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

 which directly measures the ratio of the LD chirality structure times the cosine and sine of the mixing angle of the $D^0$-system.
-The variable $\xi = \pm 1$ is the CP-eigenvalue of the $V$-meson whose values can be found in appendix \ref{app:time}.
+The variable $\xi = \pm 1$ is the CP-eigenvalue of the $V$-meson whose values can be found in App.~\ref{app:time}.
 With $\xi(\rho^0,\omega)= 1$ we get

-Let us emphasize once more that this relation is valid in the case where a left- and right-handed amplitude are of comparable size and dominate all the other contributions.
-These ratios do not depend on the branching ratio and therefore do not have a correction factor $c_{\cal B}$ \eqref{eq:cB}.
+Let us emphasise once more that this relation is valid in the case where a left- and right-handed amplitude are comparable in size and dominate all the other contributions.

-The experimental tractability of $S$ and or $H$ depends on the angle $\phi_D$.
+The experimental tractability of $S$ and/or $H$ depends on the angle $\phi_D$.
 Should $\phi_D$ \eqref{eq:mixing}, that is to say $\sin \phi_D$, turn out to be sizeable then $S$ could be measured as for $B \to K^* \gamma$ at the B-factories.
 If $\cos \phi_D$ is sizeable, which is what the value in \eqref{eq:mixing} indicates, then one would need to focus on $H$.
-The latter might be measured, in analogy to $B_s \to \phi \gamma$ case \cite{MXZ08}, in the rates $D^0 \to (\rho^0,\omega) \gamma$ and the one for $\bar D^0$ without flavour-tagging, which has experimental advantages, though it has to be added that the relatively small width difference in the $D^0$ system, $y_D/y_{B_s} \simeq 0.1$, means that roughly a hundred times more data has to be accumulated to achieve the same precision on $H$ in the $D^0$- as in the $B_s$-system.
+The latter might be measured, in analogy to $B_s \to \phi \gamma$ case \cite{Muheim:2008vu}, in the rates $D^0 \to (\rho^0,\omega) \gamma$ and the one for $\bar D^0$ without flavour-tagging, which has experimental advantages, though it has to be added that the relatively small width difference in the $D^0$ system, $y_D/y_{B_s} \approx 0.1$, means that roughly a hundred times more data has to be accumulated to achieve the same precision on $H$ in the $D^0$- as in the $B_s$-system.
+We further refer the reader to the works \cite{deBoer:2017que} and \cite{Adolph:2018hde} where some of these ideas have been extended to baryon decays $\Lambda_c \to p \gamma$ and $1^+$ final state mesons ($D^0 \to K_1 \ga$) respectively.
+The $1^+$-modes combined with the $1^-$-modes have the potential to discriminate between LD and SD per se \cite{Gratrex:2018gmm}.